Back to Book/course

 • QRS duration ≥0,12 seconds.

-• Leads V1-V2: The QRS complex appears as the letter “M”.
-More specifically, the QRS complex displays rsr’, rsR’ or rSR’ pattern (rSR’ is the most common, exemplified in Figure 1).
+• Leads V1-V2: The QRS complex resembling the letter M. More specifically, the QRS complex displays rsr’, rsR’ or rSR’ pattern (rSR’ is the most common; Figure 2).
 Occasionally the S-wave does not reach the baseline.
 The second R-wave (denoted R’) is virtually always larger than the first R-wave.

 • Leads V5, V6, I, aVL: Broad S-wave.
 S-wave duration is greater than R-wave duration, or S-wave duration is greater than 40 ms in V6 and I.